alimurtazafarooqui/alifarooqui.github.io/_posts/2020-01-16-whyuseawaf.md

 ## Start by asking the right questions

-After a series of recent conversations with friends who primarily work as a security consultants, I was left wondering whether classic WAFs still had a place in the current.
+After a series of recent conversations with friends who primarily work as a security consultants, I was left wondering whether classic WAFs still had a place in the current landscape.
 As a concept, a web application firewall is advertised as a component in your infrastructure that creates a “shield” against your application and the bad actors on the other side.

 <img src="/assets/whyuseawaf1.png" alt="whyuseawaf1" width="450"/>